thindil/nimalyzer/doc/index.rst

 ---------

 `checkRule` is the macro which is runs to check the Nim code.
 It is split on several parts.
 Each part must have at least `discard` statement.
+The `checkRule` is a recursive statement, it executes itself from the main AST node of the code to each its child.
 All the checking parts are:

 * `initCheck` - the initialization of checking the Nim code with the rule.
 This part of code is run only once.
 It is a good place to initialize some global